nydelic/landjaeger/README.md

 ```
 public/projects/unique-project-slug.png -> The thumbnail of the project.
 Make sure you use a "png" image.
-public/projects/unique-project-slug.mp4 -> The main video of the project.
-Make sure you use a "mp4" video.
 public/projects/unique-project-slug.md -> The description of the project.
 Make sure you use a "md" file.
 ```